Hitarque/IARacing-Autocar/README.md

 #This project is an Open-Source modification on the donkeycar project!
+# What type of IA file use?
+When you generate an IA with donkeycar, three files are created:
+        -mypilot.png
+        -mypilot.tflite
+        -mypilot.h5
+tflite and H5 are both IA, but H5is a lot more heavy than tflite.
+This can create, with h5, freeze during use, latency or others mistakes...
+We advise to use .tflite format!

 # How implement parts?
 A parts is a function that take place on the main loop of the program.
 All the parts have a specific order of call and its very important!